kashifiqb/atomcamp-ds09-electron/excel_portfolio_project/README.md

 The Excel Portfolio project utilizes ECommerce dataset to analyze it for different type of queries.
 The dataset can be downloaded from this link.

+## Excel Functions used

+This project utilizes Ecommerce Dataset and uses different Excel functions such as:
+ - IF
+ - VLookup
+ - Pivot Tables
+ - SUM
+ - Unique
+and many others.

 ## Queries against the dataset

 This project utilized the ECommerce dataset against the following queries.